aze2201/shell_sock/README.md

-# **shell_sock** server to connect IoT device pty terminal
+# **shell_sock**: Server for Connecting to IoT Device PTY Terminal behind NAT

 ## Description
-This project aims to share the local terminal with a cloud proxy using x509 certificates.
-Unlike SSH, there's no need to manage individual device keys centrally for authentication.
+This project aims to share the local terminal with a cloud proxy using `x509` certificates.
+Unlike SSH, there's no need to manage individual device keys centrally for authentication in `.ssh/authorized_keys`.
 Instead, it allows a reverse proxy on different ports for each device.
 For instance, unlike `ssh -R 12345:0.0.0.0:12345 user@proxy`, all IoT devices connect to a single port, and the admin only opens a TCP port when necessary.
 The x509-based certificate setup eliminates the need to manage SSH keys.
 All devices require certificates signed by the same CA used by the server.

 ## About socat
 Socat is a flexible, multi-purpose relay tool.
 Its purpose is to establish a relationship between two data sources, where each data source can be a file, a Unix socket, UDP, TCP, or standard input.